Seafood birdsnest

 Seafood birdsnest is a common Chinese cuisine dish found in Hong Kong, China and most overseas Chinatown restaurants.
 It is also found within Cantonese cuisine.
 It is usually classified as a mid- to high-end dish depending on the seafood offered.

-Basket

 The edible nest holding the seafood is made entirely out of fried taro or noodles.
 There are different intricate netting used in the nest making.
 The fried nest is usually tough and crunchy.

-Fillings

-Despite the name there is nothing bird-related in this dish, nor are there any dried ingredients.
+Despite the name there is nothing bird-related in this dish.
 The most common ingredients are scallops, peapods, boneless fish fillet, celery sticks, straw mushrooms, calamari, shrimp.